apache/doris-website/blog/Poly.md

 specific language governing permissions and limitations under the License.
 -->

-For Entry-Level Data Engineers: How to Build a Simple but Solid Data Architecture

 This article aims to provide reference for non-tech companies who are seeking to empower your business with data analytics.
 You will learn the basics about how to build an efficient and easy-to-use data system, and I will walk you through every aspect of it with a use case of Apache Doris, an MPP-based analytic data warehouse.